Frequently Asked Questions

 Can I host software and resources without a free and open-source software license?

 Our mission is to support the creation and development of Free Software; therefore we only allow repos licensed under an OSI/FSF-approved license.
 For more details see Licensing article.
-However, we sometimes tolerate repositories that aren't perfectly licensed and focus on spreading awareness on the topic of improper FLOSS licensing and its issues.
+However, we sometimes tolerate repositories that aren't perfectly licensed and focus on spreading awareness of the topic of improper FLOSS licensing and its issues.

 Can I use private repositories for my project?